craftcms/docs/docs/5.x/system/user-management.md

 {% requirePermission 'accessCp' %}
 ```

 If the requirements are not met, Craft will send a 403 _Forbidden_ response with the site’s [error template](routing.md#error-templates).
-Logged-out visitors will be forwarded to the `loginPath`; after signing in, the user will be redirected to the original path—but may still encounter a _Forbidden_ error if their account doesn’t have the correct permissions.
+Logged-out visitors will be forwarded to the configured [loginPath](config5:loginPath); after signing in, the user will be redirected to the original path—but may still encounter a _Forbidden_ error if their account doesn’t have the correct permissions.

 ### Forms + Content